pavankat/medium-node-express-mongo-app/README.md

 * http://localhost:3000
 	- shows the app

+* Debugging
 	* Installing node inspector globally
 		* sudo npm install -g node-inspector
 	* In a new tab, directory, run this in the file directory: node --debug ./bin/www
 	* In a new tab, run this in the file directory: node-inspector

+	* Alternative way of debugging
 		* couldn't get any of this to work in execution
 			* node debug app.js

 			* then use debugger;

 			* then
 				* cont, c - Continue execution
 				* next, n - Step next
 				* step, s - Step in
 				* out, o - Step out
 				* pause - Pause running code (like pause button in Developer Tools)